 1. Shadowing experiences are meant to be observational only and if any hands-on activity occurs with patients, this should be limited to patient examination only, approved by the patient and supervising physician, and MUST be repeated by the physician.
-To protect patients and students, students are not to perform any invasive procedures while on shadowing experiences, including but not limited to suturing, endotracheal intubation, performing arterial blood gas testing, or placing IV's, Foley catheters, or central lines or perform exams of the pelvic, breast, rectal and genitourinary systems.
+To protect patients and students, students must not perform any invasive procedures while on shadowing experiences, including but not limited to suturing, endotracheal intubation, performing arterial blood gas testing, or placing IV's, Foley catheters, or central lines or performing exams of the pelvic, breast, rectal and genitourinary systems.
 Students should not perform any osteopathic manipulation while on shadowing experiences.

 - 2. Students are not protected by malpractice insurance provided by Campbell University while engaged in physician shadowing experiences unless the experience is with a CUSOM-appointed faculty member.
 Students are required to let non-CUSOM appointed physicians they are shadowing know that they are not covered by malpractice insurance provided by Campbell University. - 3.
 Students must follow all hospital system, facility, and ambulatory policies when engaging in any type of shadowing experience.
-Individual physicians chosen to shadow with may not be familiar with their facility or healthcare system policies so it is the student's responsibility to make sure they review and comply with any applicable policies. - 4.
-Individual physicians may not know the student's level of training and it is therefore the student's ethical and professional duty to fully explain their level of training.
+Individual physicians chosen to shadow may not be familiar with their facility or healthcare system policies, so it is the student's responsibility to make sure they review and comply with any applicable policies. - 4.
+Individual physicians may not know the student's level of training, and it is, therefore, the student's ethical and professional duty to fully explain their level of training.

-Shadowing with CUSOM Clinical Faculty Members
+Shadowing with CUSOM-Appointed Clinical Faculty Members

 - 1. Students who desire to shadow CUSOM clinical faculty must arrange the experience on their own. - 2.
-Students shadowing with CUSOM clinical faculty members should wear their CUSOM name badge and proper attire as directed otherwise by the clinician. - 3.
-Students wishing to schedule a shadowing experience with a CUSOM clinical faculty member must submit the Shadowing Agreement Form, (available from the MSBS Office) completed in its entirety, to the MSBS Office. - 4.
+Students shadowing with CUSOM clinical faculty members should wear their CUSOM student ID card and proper attire as directed otherwise by the clinician. - 3.
+Students wishing to schedule a shadowing experience with a CUSOM clinical faculty member must submit the Shadowing Agreement Form, (available from the Office of the MSBS Program) completed in its entirety, to the Office of the MSBS Program. - 4.
 Students must sign the form and initial all required attestations. - 5.
-The completed form must be submitted to the MSBS Office for review and approval at least two (2) weeks prior to the start of the requested shadowing experience.
+The completed form must be submitted to the Office of the MSBS Program for review and approval at least two (2) weeks prior to the start of the requested shadowing experience.